lemanschik/lemanschik/README.md

 ECMAScript Compatible und the Assumption that the Runtime Offers all needed Interfaces.
 Stealify modules can be more seen as ECMAScript Runtime BuildIn Modules that get imported via a chose able reference that allows you to rename and map symbols to better express your Application that you compose...

 ## Goals Archived by the effort
+- Implements Linux VFS Interface as ESModule designed to work with opfs as interop layer.
 - Can Build Linux & Chromium Multi Arch in Any Browser via virtual cpu instructions and wasm.
 - Language Implementation framework support eg: Stealify Lang
   - Faster Experiments Easyer transformation into components composed out of modules that get called via cpp function template that throws a isolate into them. see: just-js